Ernest Thompson: Personal life

 In 1991 his son August was born.
 In 1993, Thompson married Kristie Lanier at his home in New Hampshire, where he raised daughters Heather and Danielle.
 Thompson and Lanier later divorced.
 On Christmas Day in 2012, he married Kerrin (Rocha) Adrian.

-Thompson lives most of the year in New Hampton, New Hampshire (very close to where On Golden Pond was filmed).
+Thompson lives most of the year in [New Hampshire] (very close to where On Golden Pond was filmed).
 In 2008, Thompson co-founded Whitebridge Farm Productions with partners Morgan Murphy and Lori Gigliotti-Murphy.
 He wrote, directed and starred in the company's first two movies, Heavenly Angle and Time and Charges, both of which were primarily filmed in the Granite State and offered by Whitebridge Farm Productions.